openziti/ziti-sdk-jvm/README.rst

 --------
 - allows to develop applications that connect to services on NetFoundry Ziti Service mesh
 - strong identity support
+- transparent use -- in seamless mode connections to network resources are intercepted and routed over Ziti network for any Ziti service that identity has access to
 - written in `Kotlin <https://kotlinlang.org/>`_ with Java-friendly API
 - read more in our docs_